Password Entropy Explained: Why "P@ssword123" Is Not a Strong Password

 - The result: "surface-tractor-battery-window" — memorable, typeable, and mathematically formidable.

-Or, use a password manager's built-in generator to create a truly random 20-character string and never think about it again.
+Or better yet: use a password manager's built-in generator to create a truly random 20-character string and never think about it again.
+The best password is the one you don't have to remember.

 Conclusion